Garden Party (Marillion song): Side B

-Controversy
+Lyrics

 After the synth/guitar break in the middle of the song, a verse starts:

 I'm puntingI'm beaglingI'm winingRecliningI'm ruckingI'm miming(So welcome) It's a party!

 The original lyrics read "I'm fucking", replaced by "I'm miming" in the shorter radio-friendly 7" single release.
 "Rucking" in the previous line is a rugby term; the sport is referred to earlier in the song.
 Fish appeared on shows such as Top of the Pops, the UK's long running chart show and, at the point where he ought to be singing the broadcastable "miming", he shut his mouth and merely pointed at his lips as the words came over the PA.
 The album version (which was also included on the 12" release) contained the original lyric.